mrgssg/readme-gen-9/README.md

   ## Installation

    ```
-  ans quest
+  n/a
   ```

   ## Usage

-  education
+  Answer the questions

   ## license
-    this project is licensed under the APACHE 2.0 license
+    this project is licensed under the MIT license

   ## Tests